Slavery in the Ottoman Empire: Crimean slave trade

-The Black Sea slave trade were a major supply source of slaves to the Ottoman Empire.
-The center of the Black Sea slave trade were the Crimea.
+The Black Sea slave trade was a major supply source of slaves to the Ottoman Empire.
+The center of the Black Sea slave trade was Crimea.
 The Crimean Khanate conducted regular slave raids in to Eastern Europe, known as Crimean-Nogai slave raids in Eastern Europe.
-The captives were taken to the Crimea, were they were divided between the Crimean Khanate and the Ottoman Empire, since the Crimean Khanate was the vassal of the Ottoman Empire.
+The captives were taken to Crimea, were they were divided between the Crimean Khanate and the Ottoman Empire, since the Crimean Khanate was the vassal of the Ottoman Empire.

 The Crimean Khanate maintained a massive slave trade with the Ottoman Empire and the Middle East until the late eighteenth century.
 In a series of slave raids euphemistically known as the "harvesting of the steppe", Crimean Tatars enslaved East Slavic peasants.

 The Polish–Lithuanian Commonwealth and Russia suffered a series of Tatar invasions, the goal of which was to loot, pillage, and capture slaves, the Slavic languages even developed a term for the Ottoman slavery (jasyr, based on Turkish and Arabic words for capture - esir or asir).
 The borderland area to the south-east was in a state of semi-permanent warfare until the 18th century.
-It is estimated that up to 75% of the Crimean population consisted of slaves or freed slaves.
+It is estimated that up to 75% of the Crimean population consisted of slaves or freedmen, and much of the free population was either engaged in the slave raiding or in the selling of slaves.

 The 17th century Ottoman writer and traveller Evliya Çelebi estimated that there were about 400,000 slaves in the Crimea but only 187,000 free Muslims.
 Polish historian Bohdan Baranowski assumed that in the 17th century the Polish–Lithuanian Commonwealth (present-day Poland, Ukraine and Belarus) lost an average of 20,000 yearly and as many as one million in all years combined from 1500 to 1644.

 A Hutterite chronicle reports that in 1605, during the Long Turkish War, some 240 Hutterites were abducted from their homes in Upper Hungary by the Ottoman Turkish army and their Tatar allies, and sold into Ottoman slavery.
 Many worked in the palace or for the Sultan personally.